-- an audit of a financial report for a financial year, or (a) an audit of a financial report for a half-year, in accordance with the Corporations Act 2001; and - (b) an audit of a financial report, or a complete set of financial statements, for any other purpose. - This Auditing Standard also applies, as appropriate, to an audit of other historical financial information.
-Aus 0.2
+- an audit of a financial report for a financial year, or an audit of a financial (a) report for a half-year, in accordance with the Corporations Act 2001; and - an audit of a financial report, or a complete set of financial statements, for any (b) other purpose. - Aus 0.2 This Auditing Standard also applies, as appropriate, to an audit of other historical financial information.